 Swift is a popular programming language for Apple’s iOS devices.
 It was released in 2014.
 This language is perfectly suitable with Apple’s applications like iOS, macOS, watchOS, and tvOS.
 Furthermore, this Swift comes with the LLVM compiler framework, which is open-source.
 As a result, many iOS app developers choose Swift as their favorite programming language.
 Moreover, Swift also has some fantastic features for iOS developers.
 In the previous blogs, we have already mentioned a lot of useful information about Swift.
-So in this article, we will continue the series by providing Swift variable.
+So in this article, we will continue the series by providing swift variable.
 Numbers, text, buttons, and photos are examples of variables in your code.
 Every piece of data used by your app is saved as a variable or constant.
 So are you ready?
 Let’s start our blog.

-What Are Swift variable and Constants?
+What are swift variables and Constants?

 Let’s take a look at the following example: